Jay-Wang77/Vehicle-Model-Predictive-Controller/README.md

 Configure IPOPT solver parameters, such as verbosity level and computational optimizations.
 Call the CppAD::ipopt::solve function to solve the optimization problem.
 The solver calculates optimal control inputs based on the objective and constraint functions.

-> print_level: Controls the verbosity level of output information.
+- **print_level**: Controls the verbosity level of output information.
-> Sparse: Indicates to the solver that the constraints and Jacobian matrix are sparse, significantly improving solving speed.
+- **Sparse**: Indicates to the solver that the constraints and Jacobian matrix are sparse, significantly improving solving speed.
-> max_cpu_time: Limits the maximum CPU time for the solver.
+- **max_cpu_time**: Limits the maximum CPU time for the solver.

 **Process Solution Results:**